itead/Segnix/README.md

 ## What Is It?

-IteadOS SDK is customized offers junior developers with underlying hardware operation interfaces.
+IteadOS SDK offers junior developers with underlying hardware operation interfaces.
 It can simplify the hardware operation, which is a way for software engineers who are not familiar with the underlying hardware and junior developers to know about "Code World" and